-The introduction of the Legal Services Act in 2011 will create a new competitive environment for law practices, as it will open up the market to new non-legal entrants.
+The introduction of the Legal Services Act in 2011 created a new competitive environment for law practices, as it opened up the market to new non-legal entrants.
 Forward-thinking practices such as Pitmans have recognised that in order to retain their existing clients and build their business in the future they need to embrace strategies that are focused towards providing exceptional customer service.

 He continues, “We regarded our telephone communications as the heart of our business, however our 18 year old hardware based system was beginning to see the strain as we continued to expand.
 In a typical day we would receive between 700 and 900 calls!
 It was becoming increasingly difficult and expensive to add new users and there was no way we could integrate it into our core business processes.
 We also identified telephone communications as a critical area where we could increase both our customer service and our overall productivity”.

 Pitmans embarked on a rigorous procurement process to select a new telephony solution that could help them to give customers more responsive and tailored business communications.